How to Treat Sun Damaged Skin: A Florida Guide

 Concern Professional approach that often fits Main trade-off

-Rough texture and dull buildup Microdermabrasion or gentle resurfacing You need disciplined aftercare and sun protection
+Rough texture and dull buildup Diamond microdermabrasion or gentle mechanical resurfacing You need disciplined aftercare and sun protection

-Surface pigment and early photoaging Gentle chemical peels, brightening facials, LED support Results build across sessions, not one visit
+Surface pigment and early photoaging Brightening facials with galvanic infusion of targeted actives Results build across sessions, not one visit

-Some clients do better with microdermabrasion because they need controlled mechanical resurfacing without layering too many acids.
-Others do better with gentle chemical peels because pigment responds well to targeted exfoliation.
-For redness and healing support, LED facial therapy can be a useful companion rather than a standalone solution.
+Some clients do better with diamond microdermabrasion because they need controlled mechanical resurfacing without layering too many acids.
+Others do better with a galvanic brightening facial ($175) because pigment responds well to targeted, well-delivered actives.
+For congestion and dullness, ultrasonic skin scrubbing and gentle vacuum extraction can be useful companions rather than standalone solutions.

 How galvanic treatment helps stubborn pigment